Russel88/RCon3D/README.md

 ### Load the images

 The example image has four channels (named "xan","pan","ste" and "mic").
-It is available here (ExampleData.zip)
+It is available here (github/Russel88/RCon3D/ExampleData.zip)

 The images have to be binary, and are assumed to have been thresholded already

-If the images have already been loaded we can use findIMG to load in the images.
+If the images have already been loaded we can use `findIMG` to load in the images.

 The path should lead to folder with a .tif for each image (with all z-stacks in one), or a folder with subfolders in which the images is split in z-stacks and channels.

-    myimg <- loadIMG("/ExampleData",c("xan","pan","ste","mic"),split=TRUE)
+    myimg <- loadIMG("//a00143.science.domain/cmf483/Documents/PhD/Projects/xPackages/RCon3D/Data",c("xan","pan","ste","mic"),split=TRUE)

     ## Loading image 1

-    myimg <- findIMG("/ExampleData")
+    myimg <- findIMG("//a00143.science.domain/cmf483/Documents/PhD/Projects/xPackages/RCon3D/Data")

 ### Quantify pixels for each layer for each channel

+First, lets quantify the pixels for each layer, channel and image

 The naming argument is optional but can be used to look through the names of the images and add corresponding variables Here it looks for